 Patent Owner argues that Wang does not teach the claimed analysis steps because Wang's file extensions and control information are "descriptors" as claimed.
 PO Resp.
-42-46.
+41-44.
 Patent Owner argues that file extensions, like those in Wang, are descriptors.
 Id. at 42.
-The '992 patent explains that "[F]ile type descriptors are typically appended to file names to describe the application programs that normally act upon the data contained within the file."
+The '513 patent explains that "[F]ile type descriptors are typically appended to file names to describe the application programs that normally act upon the data contained within the file."
 Ex.
-1001, 2:61-64.
+1001, 2:66-3:2.
 Dr. Creusere stated that "[f]or purposes of Wang, an extension name means something like a .jpg or a .bmp or .doc or .pdf."
 Ex.
 2010, 33:9-12.
-Thus, Patent Owner argues, Wang's file extension is a descriptor, and analysis of the extension cannot satisfy either "wherein" clause of claims 1 and 15.
+Thus, Patent Owner argues, Wang's file extension is a descriptor, and analysis of the extension cannot satisfy the claim limitations.
 PO Resp.
-44.
+42.

-Patent Owner argues that Wang's control information is no different.
+Patent Owner also argues that Wang's control information is no different.
 Id.
 At deposition, Patent Owner argues that Dr. Creusere characterized control information as a header or as "a footer appended to the end of the file, depending on the file format type."
 Ex.
 2010, 34:17-20.
 Dr. Zeger explained that Wang's control information is information about the file.
 Ex.
 2006 ¶¶ 67-77.
-Patent Owner argues that given Wang's control information is a descriptor, even Dr. Creusere agrees that the Wang alone does not teach the claimed analysis steps.
+Patent Owner argues that given Wang's control information is a descriptor, even Dr. Creusere agrees that Wang alone does not teach the recited analysis steps.
 PO Resp.
-45-46 (citing Ex.
+44 (citing Ex.
 2010, 9:9-20).

-Petitioner, however, argues that the combination of Wang, Matsubara, and Franaszek teaches or suggests analyzing the data within the data blocks-using Matsubara's technique for determining the type of data in a file-to recognize when to apply a content independent compression algorithm.
-Pet 43.
+Petitioner, however, argues that it is the combination of Wang, Matsubara, and Franaszek that teaches the recited analysis steps.
+Pet 40-42.
 According to Petitioner, Matsubara's technique for identifying the type of data in the file, which includes constructing a histogram based on the byte patterns occurring in a file and analyzing the histogram to determine the type of data in the file, excludes analyzing the file based only on a descriptor indicative of any characteristic, attribute, or parameter.
-Id. at 42-43 (citing Ex.
-1009, 1:55-2:36; Ex.
-1011 ¶ 120).
-Petitioner, therefore, concludes that the combination of Wang, Matsubara, and Franaszek teaches or suggests "wherein the analyzing of the data within the data block to identify one or more data types excludes analyzing based only on a descriptor that is indicative of the data type of the data within the data block," as recited in claims 48 and 49.
-Id. (citing Ex.
-1011 ¶¶ 118-121).
+Id. at 41-42 (citing Ex.
+1010, 1:55-2:36; Ex.
+1013 ¶¶ 135, 141).
+Petitioner, therefore, concludes that the combination of Wang, Matsubara, and Franaszek teaches the recited analysis steps.
+Id.

 We agree with Patent Owner's position that the file extension names and control information in Wang appear to be "descriptors" of a data block.

-Nevertheless, we are persuaded by Petitioner that the combination of Wang, Matsubara, and Franaszek teaches analyzing a data block based on something other than a descriptor that is indicative of any characteristic, attribute, or parameter within the data block.
+Nevertheless, we are persuaded by Petitioner that the combination of Wang, Matsubara, and Franaszek teaches the recited analysis steps.